parkwilliamy/RV32I_CPU/README.md

-# NexusCore
+# Helix

-- NexusCore is based on the RV32I ISA
+- Helix is based on the RV32I ISA

 # Verification Outline